-There were no further influenza outbreaks in institutions reported this month, leaving just the two outbreaks in aged care facilities reported in January (Table 3).
+There were no further influenza outbreaks in institutions reported this week, leaving just the two outbreaks in aged care facilities (ACF) reported in January (Table 3).
+There was one reported outbreak of RSV reported in an ACF this week affecting 25 residents and three staff.

 Table 3.
-Reported influenza outbreaks in NSW institutions, 2006 to May, 2014.
+Reported influenza outbreaks in NSW institutions, 2006 to May 2014.